Where are they now? Liverpool’s XI from Klopp’s first match in charge

 CM: James Milner

 Back in 2015, Milner was a dependable, versatile, consistent player who was bloody good at penalties.
-Seven years on, he’s still at Liverpool and is still dependable, versatile, consistent and bloody good at penalties.
+Ten years on, the bloke’s has just signed a new contract at his current side, Brighton. and he’s still dependable, versatile, consistent, and good at penalties.

 Never change, James.